nextflow-io/training/docs/nf_develop/1_03_pipeline.md

 ## Testing your pipeline

-The `test` profile can be used to check if your pipeline is still working during your development cycle.
-It is also used as a part of GitHub Actions to test your pipeline during pull requests.
+You can use the `test` profile can be used to check if your pipeline is still working during your development cycle.
+You can also use it in GitHub Actions to test your pipeline during pull requests.

 The default template `test` profile leverages small test files that are stored in the nf-core [test data GitHub repository](https://github.com/nf-core/test-datasets) as inputs for the pipeline.

-Additionally, the template comes with profiles for the management of software dependencies (e.g., `docker`, `singularity`, and `conda`).
-For pipelines with processes are shipped with containers/images/recipes, these profiles can be used to change the way dependencies are handled when you execute your pipeline.
+Additionally, the template comes with profiles for the management of software dependencies (e.g., `docker`, `singularity`, and `conda`). nf-core modules come with containers/images/recipes and profiles can be used to change the way dependencies are handled when you execute your pipeline.

 !!! warning

-    If `-profile` for managing software dependencies is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`. **This is not recommended.**
+    If `-profile` for managing software dependencies is not specified, the pipeline will run locally and expect all software to be installed and available on `PATH`. **This is not recommended.**

 Additional test profiles can be created to test different parts of your pipeline and can also be added to GitHub actions.

 !!! question "Exercise"

-    Run your pipeline with the `test` and `singularity` profile.
+    Run your pipeline with the `test` and `singularity` profile:

     ```bash
     cd /workspace/gitpod/nf-develop
-    nextflow run nf-core-myfirstpipeline -profile test,singularity --outdir results
+    nextflow run myorg-myfirstpipeline -profile test,singularity --outdir results
     ```

     The pipeline should run successfully!

 ## Adding a new tool to your pipeline

-Here, as an example, you want to trim low-quality bases from both ends of your fastq files using the [`seqtk trim`](https://github.com/lh3/seqtk) command.
+Here, you will add another tool to your pipeline.

+`Seqtk` is a fast and lightweight tool for processing sequences in the FASTA or FASTQ format.
+Here, you will use the [`seqtk trim`](https://github.com/lh3/seqtk) command to trim FASTQ files.

-The `seqtk trim` module will take fastq files from the sample sheet as inputs and will produce trimmed fastq files that can be used as an input for other tools and version information about the `seqtk` tools that will be mixed into the inputs for the `MultiQC` process.
+In your pipeline, you will add a new step that will take FASTQ files from the sample sheet as inputs and will produce trimmed fastq files that can be used as an input for other tools and version information about the seqtk tools to mix into the inputs for the MultiQC process.

 <figure class="excalidraw">
 --8<-- "docs/nf_template/img/pipeline.excalidraw.svg"